Iron tetraboride

 Iron tetraboride (FeB_{4}) is a superhard superconductor (T_{c} < 3K) consisting of iron and boron.
 Iron tetraboride does not occur in nature and can be created synthetically.
 Its molecular structure was predicted using computer models.

+It has been shown that under pressure, iron tetraboride transforms into a transparent phase with lower conductivity, converting from a superconductor to a semiconductor.
+Another study that pressurised the compound up to 1 TPa identified that it further becomes a conductor after its semiconducting phase.